tucher/JsonFusion/README.md

 ## Main features

 - **No glue code**: The main motivation behind the design is to make working with JSON similar to how it is usually done in Python, Java, Go, etc..
 - **High performance**: ~50% faster than RapidJSON + hand-written mapping code in real-world parse-validate-populate workflows (see [Benchmarks](#benchmarks)).
-What would take ~1200 lines of manual mapping/validation code collapses into a single `Parse()` call—you just define your structs (which you'd need anyway) and JsonFusion handles the rest.
+What would take hundreds and thousands  lines of manual mapping/validation code collapses into a single `Parse()` call—you just define your structs (which you'd need anyway) and JsonFusion handles the rest.
 - The implementation conforms to the JSON standard (including arbitrary field order in objects)
 - Validation of JSON shape and structure, field types compatibility and schema, all done in a single parsing pass
 - No macros, no codegen, no registration – relies on PFR-driven introspection
 - Works with deeply nested structs, arrays, strings, and arithmetic types out of the box
 - No data-driven recursion in the parser: recursion depth is bounded by your C++ type nesting, not by JSON depth.
 With only fixed-size containers, there is no unbounded stack growth.
-- Error handling via a result object convertible to bool, with access to an error code and offset.
-C++ exceptions are not used.
+- **Rich error reporting**: Diagnostics with JSON path tracking (e.g., `$.statuses[3].user.name`), input iterator position, parse error codes, and validator error codes with failed constraint details.
+Path tracking uses compile-time sized storage based on schema depth analysis (zero runtime allocation overhead).
+Works in both runtime and constexpr contexts.
+Cyclic recursive types can opt into dynamic path tracking via macro configuration.

 ## Types as Performance Hints